In June 2024 the Abuse in Care Royal Commission of Inquiry delivered its final report Whanaketia – Through pain and trauma, from darkness to light.

 This fund is open to applications from:

-• Non-Government Organisations (NGOs) and community groups providing support services to survivors of abuse in care.
+- Non-Government Organisations (NGOs) and community groups providing support and services to survivors of abuse and neglect in care; and

 Eligibility requirements for NGOs and community groups